Bornholm/Todo-Visualizer/README.md

 This plugin has been tested with JQuery 1.7.1

-# Example

-See [here](http://bornholm.github.com/Todo-Visualizer/) for an interactive demo

 # How to

-Include the followings files in your HTML template
+Include the followings files in your HTML template :

 ```html
 <link rel="stylesheet" href="/path/to/todo.css"> <!-- Default Todo Style -->